cds-snc/canadalogin-static-website/website/src/en/users/trouble-signing-in/problems-entering-your-email-address.md

 2. If you tried the step above and it still is not working or you're getting a system error, it might be an issue on our end.
 Wait a few hours and try again.

-3. If after a few hours it still is not working, {% link links.contact 'contact customer support' %} and tell them what the issue is and what you've tried.
+3. If after a few hours it still is not working, {% link links.contactUsers 'contact customer support' %} and tell them what the issue is and what you've tried.